-PETRONAS Group has adopted a zero tolerance policy against all forms of bribery and corruption.
-The PETRONAS Code of Conduct and Business Ethics (CoBE) sets out PETRONAS' core principles in this regard while the PETRONAS Anti-Bribery and Corruption Manual (hereinafter referred to as the "ABC Manual") elaborates upon those principles, providing guidance to employees concerning how to deal with improper solicitation, bribery and other corrupt activities and issues that may arise in the course of business.

-This ABC Manual will apply not only to all employees and directors within the PETRONAS Group worldwide, but to our contractors, sub-contractors, consultants, agents, representatives, and others performing work or services for or on behalf of PETRONAS Group as well.
-In particular, the ABC Manual expressly prohibits improper solicitation, bribery and other corrupt activity not only by employees and directors but also by third parties performing work or services for or on behalf of companies in the PETRONAS Group.
+The PETRONAS Group has adopted a zero tolerance policy against all forms of bribery and corruption.
+The PETRONAS Code of Conduct and Business Ethics (CoBE) sets out PETRONAS' core principles in this regard.
+The PETRONAS Anti-Bribery and Corruption Policy and Guidelines (hereinafter referred to as the "ABC Manual") elaborate upon those principles, providing guidance to employees concerning how to deal with improper solicitation, bribery and other corrupt activities and issues that may arise in the course of business.
+It is also intended to apply to every director (executive and non-executive) except as otherwise stated in this Policy and Guidelines.
+Joint venture companies in which PETRONAS is a non-controlling co-venturer and associated companies are encouraged to adopt similar principles and standards.
+PETRONAS also expects that contractors, subcontractors, consultants, agents, representatives and others performing work or services for or on behalf of PETRONAS will comply with the relevant parts of the ABC Manual when performing such work or services.

-This ABC Manual is not intended to provide definitive answers to all questions regarding bribery and corruption.
-Rather, this ABC Manual provides a basic introduction to how PETRONAS combats bribery and corruption in furtherance of the Group's commitment to lawful and ethical behavior at all times.
+The Policy and Guidelines are not intended to provide definitive answers to all questions regarding bribery and corruption.
+Rather, they are intended to provide employees with a basic introduction to how PETRONAS combats bribery and corruption in furtherance of the group's commitment to lawful and ethical behavior at all times.
 Some of the guidelines are designed to prevent situations in which bribery and corrupt practices may take root.

-If you have any doubt about the scope of applicable laws or the application of the Group's policies concerning the fight against bribery and corruption, you should contact your relevant Legal Compliance Department immediately.
+If you have any doubt about the scope of applicable laws or the application of the group's policies concerning the fight against bribery and corruption, you should contact your relevant Legal Department immediately.